garden-io/garden/docs/reference/module-types/exec.md

     # The desired file contents as a string.
     value:

-# If set to true, Garden will run the build command, tests, and tasks in the module source directory,
+# If set to true, Garden will run the build command, services, tests, and tasks in the module source directory,
 # instead of in the Garden build directory (under .garden/build/<module-name>).
 #
 # Garden will therefore not stage the build for local exec modules.
 This means that include/exclude filters